amandaberg/GANanomalyDetection/README.md

 ```

 ### Anomaly detection
-Uncomment the anomaly detection example in config.py and edit run_id (the id of the folder where the results are saved) and the test_data_folder.
+Uncomment the anomaly detection example in config.py (row 153) and edit run_id (the id of the folder where the results are saved) and test_data_folder.
 The test_data_folder should contain .png files of the same dimensions as the images used for training.

 ## MNIST example dataset
 I have included an example dataset.
 Unpack the dataset.zip folder in order to use it.
 In this dataset, MNIST number 2 is considered to be normal samples and all other numbers anomalies.
 There are no anomalies in the training data.